cogentcore/core/paint/renderers/rasterx/README.md

 # Raster

+This code is all adapted from https://github.com/srwiley/rasterx Copyright 2018 by the rasterx Authors.
+All rights reserved.
+Created 2018 by S.R.Wiley

+The most recent version implements the `render.Renderer` interface, and handles path-based and text rendering, which also largely uses path-based rendering.

+This is the original README:

 Raster is a golang rasterizer that implements path stroking functions capable of SVG 2.0 compliant 'arc' joins and explicit loop closing.

 * Paths can be explicitly closed or left open, resulting in a line join or end caps.
 * Arc joins are supported, which causes the extending edge from a Bezier curve to follow the radius of curvature at the end point rather than a straight line miter, resulting in a more fluid looking join.
 * Not specified in the SVG2.0 spec., but supported in raster is the arc-clip join, which is the arc join analog of a miter-clip join, both of which end the miter at a specified distance, rather than all or nothing.
 * Several cap and gap functions in addition to those specified by SVG2.0 are implemented, specifically quad and cubic caps and gaps.
 * Line start and end capping functions can be different.

 ![rasterx example](doc/TestShapes4.svg.png?raw=true "Rasterx Example")